NiceneNerd/join_str/README.md

 # join_str

-Simple proc macro to do simple string interpolation as an array join
+Simple proc macro to do simple string interpolation as an array join, since it's one of the most efficient methods.

 ```rust
 use join_str::jstr;